Visit us on Facebook

-The PPG has been operating since in 2010 and aims to provide a patient perspective on the services provided.
+The newly-reformed PPG has been operating since May 2019 and aims to provide a patient perspective on the services provided.

 The group acts as a "critical friend" and are an important point of contact between patients and the Practice.
 The PPG continues to break down barriers and improve communication and information between patients and the Practice.
 We provide a well-established opportunity for patients to influence decisions about the services, how they are provided and how the Practice is run.
 Our working relationship is excellent and acts as a conduit to the Practice partners and staff on many issues.

 We want to include as many of our Practice population we can and this website presents the opportunity for patients of Jacksdale Medical Centre to join the Virtual PPG.
 If you would like any further information or are interested in taking a more active role in the PPG please contact us at the surgery either in person, by telephoning us on 01773 608760 or by emailing:

 What is a Patient Participation Group (PPG)?